HITECHCRIME/HC_SG204_SUVs/README.md

-coped out, shades up on them suits roll out, gotta getem while we move, dropped the spike call the tech they hide behind
+coped out, shades up on them suits roll out, gotta getem while we move, dropped the spike call the tech they hide behind the truth defiant

 there are rules of war they do not ignore